SiPMsim/SiPMSiM/Readme.txt

-WORK ON LINUX ONLY !!!
+WORKs ON LINUX ONLY !!!

 ############# References #############